Understanding and Managing RSS Feeds for Podcasts: A Comprehensive Guide

 Broken Feed URL

-- Verify URL: Double-check the RSS feed URL you’ve submitted to directories.
+- Verify URL: Double-check the RSS feed URL that has been submitted to directories.
 It should match the one provided by your hosting platform.

 - Redirection Issues: If you’ve changed hosting platforms or feed URLs, ensure proper redirection is in place.